afeique/meetdown/README.md

 # append completions to fpath
 fpath=(${ASDF_DATA_DIR:-$HOME/.asdf}/completions $fpath)

-# initialise completions with ZSH's compinit
+# initialise completions with zsh's compinit
 autoload -Uz compinit && compinit
 ```

-### Use NodeJS with `asdf`
+### Use NodeJS With `asdf`

 Install the latest NodeJS via the CLI using `asdf`:
 ```
 # Add plugin to asdf
 asdf plugin add nodejs

-# Install the latest available version
+# Install the latest v24.x.x
-asdf install nodejs latest
+asdf install nodejs latest:24
 ```

-## Integrate with github repo
+## Integrate With Github Repo

 ### Setup SSH and GPG

-If you haven't already, setup your SSH key on github for pulling and committing,
+If you haven't already, setup an SSH key on github for pulling and committing,
-and setup your GPG key for signing your commits.
+and setup a GPG key for signing commits.

 1. [Check for existing SSH keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys)
 1. [Generate a new SSH key if needed and add it to ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)